List of Slayers characters: Luke and Mileena

+In the fourteenth novel, Luke and Mileena are employed in Selentia City as bodyguards by Head Priest Ceres Laurencio during the struggle to see who will be the city's next high priest.
+Teaming up with Lina and Gourry, they are ambushed by mercenaries and assassins and Mileena is cut by a poisoned blade.
+When she dies, Luke loses control and seeks revenge; he dismembers the assassin who slashed her, kills Head Priest Francis Dmitri for hiring said assassin (despite him not having ordered the attack), and kills Head Priest Ryan Seinford for having turned them away when they sought medical attention for her at his temple.
+Each time, Lina and Gourry fail to stop him.
+Luke then heads for Ceres, because the medical care he gave Mileena was not enough to save her.
+After seeing the former comrades fight, Ceres willingly offers his life in order to stop the chaos, but Luke flees.
+In the fifteenth novel, Luke reveals himself to be the masked Shabranigdu who challenges Lina and Gourry to kill him.
+He explains that he willingly merged with the Shabranigdu fragment hidden inside him after being unable to get over Mileena's death and coming to hate the entire world; humans and demons alike.
+Luke plans to merge with the other Shabranigdu frozen in the Kataart Mountains, destroy the world, and then themselves.
+Lina destroys Luke/Shabranigdu by individually bursting and attacking with her four talismans that enhance magical capacity that she bought from Xellos, each representing one of the Dark Lords from the four worlds.
+The last one, representing Shabranigdu himself, only works because Luke wanted to die so he can see Mileena again.

 Naga the Serpent

 Naga the Serpent (のナーガ, Sāpento no Nāga), or Naga the White Serpent, is a powerful sorceress with an unstable but resilient personality.
 She does not appear in the main Slayers novels, but instead is a main character in the Slayers Special and Slayers Smash spin-off prequel novels.
 She is obsessed with Lina, and follows the younger sorceress around for some time, annoying Lina with her characteristic cackling laugh.

 Naga's main spells, such as Freeze Arrow, are water- and ice-based, in direct opposition to Lina's fire-based skills.
 She has also shown the ability to use powerful shamanistic, white magic, and necromancy spells.
-Her true name is Gracia Ul Naga Saillune; she is the daughter of Prince Phil and Amelia's older sister.
+Her true name is Gracia Ul Naga Saillune; she is Prince Phil's daughter and Amelia's older sister.
 Naga left home after her mother was murdered.

 Naga appears in the OVAs and films, and makes a cameo appearance in Slayers Evolution-R as "Nama", a sentient suit of armor who remembers very little about her life before her soul was placed in the living armor.
 Her identity is never confirmed, but Nama's familiar laugh gives Lina chills.